FusionAuth/fusionauth-site/_drafts/easy-integration-fusionauth-nodejs.md

 app.use(session({
     secret: 'fusionauth',
     resave: false,
-    saveUninitialized: true,
+    saveUninitialized: true
-}))
+}));
 ```

 Note the `secret` field.
-This is used to verify the JavaScript Web Token (JWT).
+This is used to verify the JSON Web Token (JWT).
 We will talk a little more about that when we look at the console output for the `/login handler`.
 If we were to implement JWT, we would use a real secret.
-The secret can be defined either in your Application dashboard or the System-wide settings.
-By default, when you create a new application, no secret is defined and the system-wide configuration is used which is defined in the **System -> Settings** dashboard panel, as illustrate here:
+The secret can be defined either in your Application configuration or the System-wide settings.
+By default, when you create a new application, no secret is defined and the system-wide configuration is used which is defined in the **Settings -> System** panel, as illustrate here:

 {% include _image.html src="/assets/img/blogs/system-jwt-settings.png" alt="System Settings" class="full" figure=false %}